 The Quickest ways to Germinate Marijuana Seeds

 Though the process of germination almost never changes, there are different methods to achieve it.
 The methods of germinating marijuana seeds are not made equal.
 There are those that are safer while some techniques tend to speed up the process.
 In that sense, here are the fastest ways for you to germinate your weed seeds:

-To start, you just simply have to place the seed inside a pre-made hole on the starter cubes or seedling plugs.
+To get started, you simply have to place the seed on the starter cubes or seedling plugs inside the premade hole.
 After placing the seed in the hole, use your fingers to pinch it closed.
 You can almost never mess this part up as the starter cubes make everything easy for you.

 After that, place the cubes or plugs on a tray and then add water.
 Be careful not to flood the tray with water.
 You just have to make sure that the cubes are moist enough but not too wet as this might damage the seeds in the process.

 Place the tray in an area with the right temperature and lighting conditions and wait a few days for them to germinate.
 It might be better for you to place them under a heated lamp or outside where they can get a lot of sunlight.

 This is perhaps the most popular way of germinating marijuana seeds and is also one of the most affordable ways of doing so because all you need are common items you can find in almost any household.

 The paper towel method only requires you to use cheap paper towels that are not too absorbent as the pores may absorb the seed’s roots once they begin to sprout.
 After that, get two clean plates.
 And the final requirement is, of course, water.